thenickedwards/supabase-watchdog/README.md

 This repo has been forked from [supabase-inactive-fix](https://github.com/travisvn/supabase-inactive-fix) and has been refactored to support my own project.
 Huge shout out to @travisvn for their hard work!

-Originally I came across [supabase-pause-prevention](https://github.com/travisvn/supabase-pause-prevention) while on a hunt to keep the database for my [Duels Mapping](https://github.com/thenickedwards/duels_mapping/) project.
+Originally I came across [supabase-pause-prevention](https://github.com/travisvn/supabase-pause-prevention) while on a hunt to keep the database for my [Duels Mapping](https://github.com/thenickedwards/duels_mapping/) project, then re-directed to the aforementioned linked/forked repo.
+Archival tables and at times like the offseason some of the tables in this database don't see frequent updates, so this repo will keep the cloud database alive with bi-weekly updates so that the project isn't paused, the deployed app remains active and available, and the project is not deleted by Supabase ([it happens to the best of us](https://medium.com/@keep.mysupabase.alive/i-lost-a-supabase-project-to-inactivity-so-i-built-a-tool-to-fix-it-701a7076cce4)😢).

+Below are my ongoing notes as this repo may go on to keep other Supabase dbs alive 🙃

 ## Changelog